Stripe supports changing existing subscriptions without having to cancel and recreate them. Some of the most significant changes you might make are:

 - Adding taxes

 The most complex aspect of changing existing subscriptions is proration, where the customer is charged a percentage of a subscription’s cost to reflect partial use.
-By default, any of the following actions result in a proration:
+By default, the following actions result in a proration:

-- Changing to a price with a different base cost per recurring interval
+- Changing to a price with a different base cost

 - Adding a trial period to an active subscription

 Proration ensures that customers are billed accurately, but a proration can result in different payment amounts than you expect, which may be confusing.
 Also keep in mind that prorations are never automatically refunded to a customer nor immediately billed, although you can do both manually.
 When applying changes to existing subscriptions, discounts don’t affect the resulting proration line items.